-This plan recommends rezoning all the medical office properties to a Employment Office (EOF) zone to accommodate the office and employment activity, while allowing for limited residential and neighborhood commercial uses.
+This plan recommends rezoning all the medical office properties to a Commercial Residential Town (CRT) Zone to accommodate the office and employment activity, while allowing for residential and neighborhood commercial uses.
 While there are no current plans for complete redevelopment of the medical office building properties, the combined, adjacent medical office sites could create the potential for a cohesive, employment center to provide improved access and public amenities for patients and staff.

-- A. Land Use and Zoning - Rezone the Burkland Medical Center (10313 Georgia Avenue Tax ID C000033) property from R-60 to CRT 1.25, R 0.5, C 1.25, H-75 to provide flexibility to accommodate market changes. - Rezone the Wolf Medical Center (10301 Georgia Avenue Parcel N775) and Doctor's Medical Park East (2101 Medical Park Drive) properties from R-60 to CRT 1.25, R 0.5, C 1.25, H-75 to provide flexibility to accommodate market changes. - Rezone the Dennis Avenue Health Center (2000 Dennis Avenue Parcel P682) property from R-60 to CRT 1.25, R 0.5, C 1.25, H-75 to provide the opportunity for a comprehensive redevelopment with adjacent properties and accommodate future needs for other county facilities. - B. Environment - Provide environmental site design features to treat storm water on site. - Plant additional trees to shade and cool parking lots. - Implement sustainable parking lot elements. - C. Urban Design - Create a 1/2-acre privately owned public space lined with ground-floor active uses. - Transition building massing and heights to surrounding properties. - Plant continuous linear tree panels along Medical Park Drive and Dennis Avenue. - D. Transportation - Extend the bikeway from Woodland Drive through the site and integrate it into the privately-owned public space. - Upon redevelopment, this site should be considered an appropriate location for a future Georgia Avenue bus rapid transit (BRT) stop. - E. Parks - Pocket Green Urban Park 1⁄2 acre
+- Rezone the Burkland Medical Center (10313 Georgia Avenue Tax ID C000033) property from R-60 to CRT 1.25, C 1.25, R 1.25, H-75 to provide flexibility to accommodate market changes. - Rezone the Wolf Medical Center (10301 Georgia Avenue Parcel N775) and Doctor's Medical Park East (2101 Medical Park Drive) properties from R-60 to CRT 1.25, C 1.25, R 1.25, H-75 to provide flexibility to accommodate market changes. - Rezone the Montgomery County Dennis Avenue Health Center (2000 Dennis Avenue Parcel P682) property from R-60 to CRT 1.5, C 1.5, R 1.5, H-80 to provide the opportunity for a comprehensive redevelopment with adjacent properties and accommodate future needs for other county facilities and affordable housing. - Provision of affordable housing should be maximized to the extent possible on county-owned land.
+Should the property redevelop under County ownership, any optional method project that includes residential dwelling units should provide a minimum of 30 percent of the units as regulated affordable units: 15 percent affordable to households earning at the standard Moderately Priced Dwelling Unit (MPDU) level of 65-70 percent or less of Area Median Income (AMI) and 15 percent affordable to households earning less than 50 percent of AMI.

+- Provide environmental site design features to treat storm water on site. - Plant additional trees to shade and cool parking lots. - Implement sustainable parking lot elements.

+- Create a 1⁄2-acre privately owned public space lined with ground-floor active uses. - Transition building massing and heights to surrounding properties. - Plant continuous linear tree panels along Medical Park Drive and Dennis Avenue.

+D. Transportation

+- Extend the bikeway from Woodland Drive through the site and integrate it into the privately-owned public - Upon redevelopment, this site should be considered an appropriate location for a future Georgia Avenue bus rapid transit (BRT) stop.

+E. Parks

+• Pocket Green Urban Park - 1⁄2 acre